wpwhitesecurity/wsal-woocommerce/readme.txt

 * **Bug fixes**
 	* Ensure SKU request can only be performed on relevant object during events.
+    * Ensure "order name" is only attempted if method exists.

 = 1.4.0 (2022-04-06) =